dakom/slotmap/README.md

 In a word: **fail**

-Using a native Map and updating values arbitrarily is faster (not by much - but still, it's faster)
+OK technically it's a success - but using a native Map and updating values arbitrarily is only _slightly_ slower.
+I'd expect it to be a much bigger difference

-I'm not sure why... maybe I messed something up, or maybe it's the fp-ts overhead, but I am _guessing_ that ultimate it's because JS Arrays aren't really arrays
+I'm not sure why... maybe I messed something up, but I am _guessing_ that ultimate it's because JS Arrays aren't really arrays

 At least not in the sense of "data oriented" programming.
 We have no control over their alignment or allocation.